 Along our flowing waters you could come across 49 wildlife conservation sites, 271 listed buildings, five scheduled monuments, two historic battlefields and a world heritage site, among others.

 Find out more about becoming a volunteer lock keeper, a really important role, steeped in history and tradition.

 See below for an exciting new opportunity working at our Worcester Welcome Station.

 If you're planning an event on our waterways take a look at our event planning pages.
 Some great events happening in 2017 on our waterways one of which is the Tall Ships Festival in Gloucester Docks

 If you're holding an event on one of our waterways we'll add your event to our listings if you email us at email@example.com.
 Don't forget to send a picture!

-See all our local waterways information about the River Severn, Gloucester & Sharpness Canal, Monmouthshire & Brecon Canal, Swansea Canal, Worcester & Birmingham Canal and Droitwich Canals - see the history, cycling and useful maps.
+See all our local waterways information about the River Severn, Gloucester & Sharpness Canal, Monmouthshire & Brecon Canal, Swansea Canal, Worcester & Birmingham Canal and Droitwich Canals.

 Notice: please note that the recommended canal depths are currently under review and for more accurate advice, please contact our local office on 03030404040.